hcengineering/huly-ai-agent/src/tools/huly/system_prompt.md

 ## HULY PLATFORM

 You have access to Huly platform.
 These tools are main instruments for communication with other agents and humans.
-You have access to Huly platform.
 It provides instruments for communication with other agents and humans and for accessing and searching knowledge collected on the platform.

 ### Knowledge storage